Javascript is not enabled.

 This time of year can be so tough on your ticker for a few reasons.
 They include:

 • Depression.
 The holiday blues are common, and older adults may be even more vulnerable if they are continuing to limit in-person contact with others because of the COVID-19 pandemic, Lloyd-Jones notes.
-A 2020 study published in JAMA Psychiatry found that deaths from heart disease increased by 20 percent among people with at least four symptoms of depression, compared to people without.
+A 2020 study published in JAMA Psychiatry found that deaths from heart disease increased by 20 percent among people with at least four symptoms of depression, compared with people without.

 • Skimping on health.
 You may find yourself so busy this time of year that you forget to take your medications, or have trouble getting to the pharmacy to refill them, says Nicholas Ruthmann, M.D., a cardiologist at the Cleveland Clinic.
-If you do have unusual symptoms, like chest pressure or shortness of breath, you also may be more likely to put off treatment with the flurry of all the holidays, he adds.
+If you do have unusual symptoms, like chest pressure or shortness of breath, you also may be more likely to put off treatment amid the flurry of all the holidays, he adds.

 • Too much food and drink.
 A heavy, high-fat, high-salt meal doesn’t just tax your digestive system: It also raises your blood pressure and heart rate, Goldberg says.
 A 2021 study published in the Annals of Internal Medicine also found that consuming even as little as one drink raises the risk of atrial fibrillation, an irregular heartbeat that affects over 8 percent of adults over the age of 65.
 “We see a lot of older patients with existing atrial fibrillation who end up in the emergency room with an arrhythmia after a few drinks,” Goldberg says.
 Even if you don’t have atrial fibrillation, excess alcohol intake can ramp up your blood pressure and blood sugar, raising risk of heart attack or stroke, she adds.